fchaillie/Mortgage_Risk_Dashboard/README.md

-Summary:
+Loan_Project_API Repository Summary:

-The files in this repository "Loan_Project_API" are linked to a project where I put a model on the cloud through the site Heroku using an API.
-The model predicts the likelyhood that a new client could reimburse a loan given the information on the loan request.
-The client information is entered in a dashboard that interacts with an API on Heroku.
+This is a project for a loan company that needs to predict the likelyhood that new clients will not reimburse their loan given the information on their loan request.
+The client information is entered in a dashboard and interacts with an API before returning an answer saying if the loan request is accepted or not.
+The files in this repository "Loan_Project_API" are only for the building of the API on Heroku.

 Details:

-All the files in this repository are used mainly to create the API on Heroku.
 The main file for the API is "api.py".
 The file "finalized_model.sav" is the prediction model in Pickle format.
 The file "Procfile" informs Heroku that it is an API that I am launching.